 8. Longitudinal Case Study

-Use: Useful for understanding processes and the evolution of a situation or phenomenon.
+Use: Applicable for analysis of processes and the development of a situation or phenomenon.

 9. Comparative Case Study

-Purpose: Compares two or more cases to draw similarities and differences.
+Purpose: Compares two or more cases with the aim of identifying the similarities and the differences.

 Focus: Analyzes patterns and variations across cases.